WISPedia -- the WISPs Encyclopedia: Spin-0

-\subsubsection{Composite Axion \strongcp}
+\subsubsection{Composite Axion \hierarchy\strongcp}

-\purpose{Solve the strong CP problem dynamically, avoiding the axion quality problem since the $U(1)_{PQ}$ symmetry is now accidental.} \modelling{An ``axicolor" confining force with axiquarks will give rise to an axion after the dynamical breaking of the symmetry (\textit{à la} \ac{QCD} chiral symmetry breaking).
+\purpose{ Solve the strong CP problem dynamically without fundamental scalars, avoiding the introduction of extra hierarchy problems. } \modelling{An ``axicolor" confining force with axiquarks will give rise to an axion after the dynamical breaking of the symmetry (\textit{à la} \ac{QCD} chiral symmetry breaking).
 These underlying strong dynamics play the dual role of spontaneously breaking the global symmetry and generating the scale of the axion decay constant.
 Axiquarks emerge as vector-like heavy fermions.
 The specific dynamics will depend on the specific non-Abelian group employed.} \paper{The idea was first proposed in Refs.~\cite{Kim:1984pt,Choi:1985cb}.} \useful{An additional study on the model was given in Ref.~\cite{Kaplan:1985dv}.
-Some ultraviolet completions enlarging the \ac{SM} gauge group are the following: $SU(5)$ chiral~\cite{Gavela:2018paw}, supersymmetric $SU(10)$ chiral~\cite{Gherghetta:2025kff} and Pati-Salam groups~\cite{Gherghetta:2025fip}.} \bounds{General \ac{ALP} limits apply~\cite{AxionLimits}.} \comments{It is important to consider the Landau pole of the new group to understand if the theory is valid.}
+Composite axions models can implement an accidental $U(1)_{PQ}$ symmetry by further enlarging the \ac{SM} gauge group \cite{Randall:1992ut,Redi:2016esr,Lillard:2018fdt} or by considering chiral confining dynamics such as $SU(5)$ chiral~\cite{Gavela:2018paw}, supersymmetric $SU(10)$ chiral~\cite{Gherghetta:2025kff} and Pati-Salam groups~\cite{Gherghetta:2025fip}.} \bounds{General \ac{ALP} limits apply~\cite{AxionLimits}.} \comments{It is important to consider the Landau pole of the new group to understand if the theory is valid.}